 Restoration of resources injured and services lost due to the release is the goal of the NRDA process.
-The purpose of the actions proposed in this Draft RP/EA is to restore, rehabilitate, replace, or acquire the equivalent of natural resources that were injured or destroyed as a result of releases of hazardous substances pursuant to the requirements of applicable federal and state laws and regulations.
+The purpose of the actions selected in this Final RP/EA is to restore, rehabilitate, replace, or acquire the equivalent of natural resources that were injured or destroyed as a result of releases of hazardous substances pursuant to the requirements of applicable federal and state laws and regulations.